Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 to write a C extension, so that computationally intensive parts of an application proceed at C speeds.
-A prime example in scientific computing and data science is NumPy, which provides an array abstraction in Python, and performs internal looping over the array data in C.
+A prime example in scientific computing and data science is NumPy, which provides an array abstraction in Python and performs internal looping over the array data in C.

 Historically, NumPy is geared toward single-core CPU execution.
 The surge in popularity